 Control of the Company has passed to a Scheme Administrator who, after carrying out a review of the assets and liabilities of MMI, advised the creditors of an initial levy rate of 15% on all claims paid to date within the scheme structure which exceeded £50,000 in aggregate.
 The initial levy rate, set in 2013-14 was subsequently increased to 25% from 1 April 2016.
 To date, the Council has made levy payments of £123,453 against claim payments of £543,812.
-At 31 March 2021, no further provision has been made for additional levy payments that would become payable should the Scheme Administrator increase the levy rate further.
-In the event the levy rate is increased, the maximum additional levy payable by the Council is £370,359 (31.3.20: £370,359).
+At 31 March 2022, no further provision has been made for additional levy payments that would become payable should the Scheme Administrator increase the levy rate further.
+In the event that the levy rate is increased, the maximum additional levy payable by the Council is £370,359 (31.3.21: £370,359).

-43. Events after the Balance Sheet Date
+42. Events after the Balance Sheet Date

-The Statement of Accounts was certified by the Chief Finance Officer of Cumberland Council, (as successor to Copeland Borough Council) and authorised for issue on 28 April 2025.
+The Statement of Accounts was certified by the Chief Finance Officer of Cumberland Council, (Catherine Bell) on 28 April 2025.

 Events taking place after this date are not reflected in the Statements or Notes.
-Where an event taking place before this date provided information about conditions existing at 31 March 2021, the figures in the Statements, or Notes, have been adjusted in all material aspects to reflect the impact of this information as appropriate.
+Where an event taking place before this date provided information about conditions existing at 31 March 2022, the figures in the Statements, or Notes, have been adjusted in all material aspects to reflect the impact of this information as appropriate.